 On May 12, 2014, the Company entered into an exclusive Factoring Agreement ("the AmeriFactors Agreement") with AmeriFactors Financial Group, LLC (AmeriFactors).
 The one year agreement between the Company and AmeriFactors provides for AmeriFactors to purchase up to \$7,000,000 the Company's qualified net accounts receivable on a recourse basis during the term of the AmeriFactors Agreement, and is renewable on a year to year basis.
 Unpaid accounts receivable purchased by AmeriFactors cannot exceed \$3,000,000 at any time.
-Under the terms of the AmeriFactors Agreement, the Company receives 85% of the net sale amount up front, plus additional conditional consideration upon the collection of the receivable.
+Under the terms of the AmeriFactors Agreement, the Company receives 85% of the net sale amount up front, plus additional consideration upon the collection of the receivable.
 The AmeriFactors Agreement will automatically renew on May 12, 2015, unless proper notice of cancellation is given by either party.
-As of September 30, 2014 under the AmeriFactors Agreement, the Company had factored receivables in the amount of \$1,163,605, and recorded a liability of \$984,236, which is included as a component of accrued expenses and other current liabilities on the accompanying consolidated balance sheet.
+As of December 31, 2014 and September 30, 2014 under the AmeriFactors Agreement, the Company had factored receivables in the amount of \$335,555 and \$1,163,605, respectively and recorded a liability of \$289,316 and \$984,236, respectively, which is included as a component of accrued expenses and other current liabilities on the accompanying consolidated balance sheets.
 Discounts provided and interest charged related to factoring of the accounts receivable have been expensed on the accompanying combined statements of operations as interest expense.